rubocop/rubocop/manual/configuration.md

 `.rubocop_todo.yml` file one by one as you work through all the offenses in the code.

+The cops in the `Metrics` department will by default get `Max` parameters generated in `.rubocop_todo.yml`.
+The value of these will be just high enough so that no offenses are reported the next time you run `rubocop`.
+If you prefer to exclude files, like for other cops, add `--auto-gen-only-exclude` when running with `--auto-gen-config`.

 ### Updating the configuration file

 When you update RuboCop version, sometimes you need to change `.rubocop.yml`.